Gain real-life work experience and grow your professional networks globally.

-Mannkal sponsors students to learn at think tanks and research centres around the world.
-Since 1997, over 1,300 students have benefited from this once-in-a-lifetime experience.
-Mannkal gives students real-life exposure to the business world, builds their professional skills and networks and teaches them how to apply the philosophy of limited government and free enterprise.
+Mannkal sponsors students to learn at think tanks around the world.
+We give students real-life exposure to the business world, build their professional skills and networks and teach them how to apply the philosophy of limited government and free enterprise.
 Our students return with new ideas, skills and enthusiasm to become actively involved in improving Australia.
-Many actually receive job offers from their internship hosts upon graduation, to start their careers in cities like Washington DC, Berlin, London or Hong Kong!
+Many receive job offers from their internship hosts upon graduation, to start their careers in cities like Washington DC, Berlin, London or Hong Kong!

 Students are generally eligible for one conference and one internship, however, this is at the discretion of Mannkal.
 Additional conference opportunities may be offered throughout the year to outstanding scholarship performers.